projen/projen/docs/api/javascript.md

 - *Type:* boolean
 - *Default:* true

-Whether to include --fix flag in base eslint task.
+Whether to fix eslint issues when running the eslint task.

 ---